pablofdezalc/akaze/README.md

 ## Contact Info

+**Important**: If you work in a research institution, university, company or you are a freelance and you are using KAZE or A-KAZE in your work, please send me an email!!
+I would like to know the people that are using KAZE and A-KAZE around the world!!"

-In case you have any question, find any bug in the code or want to share some improvements, please contact:
+In case you have any question, find any bug in the code or want to share some improvements, please contact me:

 Pablo F. Alcantarilla
 email: pablofdezalc@gmail.com